Reusable Bamboo Sanitary Pad

 Ultimately, driven by profit motives, it seems unlikely the major companies would shift towards a reusable product line.
 Menstrual cups, reusable pads, and sponges are readily available but haven’t gained much traction so far.

 Reasons to switch to a reusable menstrual pad:

 Conventional disposable products can contain plastics, artificial fragrances, adhesives, and chemical gels--things you don't want next to one of the most sensitive parts of your body!

-By choosing our reusable Bamboo Menstrual Pads you will get comfortable periods free from irritating materials and avoiding unnecessary exposure to the synthetic ingredients in disposable pads and tampons.
+By choosing our reusable Bamboo Menstrual Pads you will get comfortable periods free from irritating materials and avoid unnecessary exposure to the synthetic ingredients in disposable pads and tampons.

 One of the lesser-known benefits of switching to reusable menstrual products is the period positivity that comes along with it.
 The menstrual cycle is a healthy and natural process.
 Many of us grow up believing that it's a messy inconvenience or, worse, a disgusting disease-like condition.
 The embarrassment or shame we feel about our periods is often a result of negative cultural conditioning.
 Fortunately, many of us have experienced profound positive transformations in our feelings toward our menstrual cycles after switching to organic, reusable menstrual pads.